wickedcodeninja/CCO-Diagrams/README.md

 ## Type Checking

-We've implemented a type checker for the semantics defined in the `Formal Semantics` chapter below.
-A more easily digestible version is presented in the chapter `Informal Semantics`.
+We've implemented a type checker for the semantics defined in the `Semantics` chapter below.
 Our type checker uses the Utrecht Attribute Grammar System (UUAG) to recursively calculate these properties for a diagram in terms of the properties calculated for each of its sub-diagrams.

 ## Error Diagnostics